Hadith 11 & 12 — Leaving Doubt and Drama: The Path to Inner Peace

 Real-Life Application

-A friend wants you to invest in something but won't explain clearly how the money is made.
+A friend wants you to invest but won't explain how money is made.
 That's doubt—leave it.

-You're offered a job where the salary doesn't match the work, or where you suspect the company's practices.
+You're offered a job where the salary doesn't match the work.
 That's doubt—leave it.

 [Quote,Sufyan al-Thawri (mentioned in Hilyat al-Awliya),"We used to leave 90% of halal for fear of falling into haram."]

-This might seem extreme, but the Salaf understood something we've forgotten: spiritual protection requires building barriers between us and sin.
+The Salaf understood that spiritual protection requires building barriers between us and sin.

 The Heart as Your Compass

 Your heart is like a compass that points to truth, but only if you keep it clean.
 Every time you ignore that inner voice, you damage the compass.
-Eventually, it stops working altogether.
+Eventually, it stops working.

 [Quran,83:14,"Not at all!
 In fact, their hearts have been stained by all ˹the evil˺ they used to commit!"]

-Each sin leaves a black dot on the heart.
+Each sin leaves a black dot.
 Keep sinning, keep choosing doubt over certainty, and eventually the whole heart turns black.
 Then you can't tell right from wrong anymore.

 The Power of Choosing Certainty